Alamofire/Alamofire/CONTRIBUTING.md

 Check that the project issues database doesn't already include that problem or suggestion before submitting an issue.
 If you find a match, feel free to vote for the issue by adding a reaction.
 Doing this helps prioritize the most common problems and requests.

-When reporting issues, please include the following please fill out our issue template.
-The information the templates asks for will help us review and fix your issue faster.
+When reporting issues, please fill out our issue template.
+The information the template asks for will help us review and fix your issue faster.

 ## Triage Issues [![Open Source Helpers](https://www.codetriage.com/alamofire/alamofire/badges/users.svg)](https://www.codetriage.com/alamofire/alamofire)